 As an organisation with land and associated partnerships throughout the state we have a strong interest in planning provisions, particularly regarding the recognition and protection of natural assets.
-The TLC welcomes the opportunity to provide feedback on the Tasman Council Local Provisions Schedule.
-We also wish to provide some general comments on the Tasmanian Planning Scheme Statewide Planning Provisions.
+The TLC welcomes the opportunity to provide feedback on the Central Highlands Council Local Provisions Schedule.
+We also wish to provide some additional general comments on the Tasmanian Planning Scheme State-wide Planning Provisions.